vimeo/psalm/docs/running_psalm/configuration.md

   memoizeMethodCallResults="[bool]"
 >
 ```
-When `true`, the results of method calls without arguments passed arguments are remembered between repeated calls of that method on a given object.
+When `true`, the results of method calls without arguments passed are remembered between repeated calls of that method on a given object.
 Defaults to `false`.

 #### hoistConstants